Program and courses BSc Cognitive Science and Artificial Intelligence

 - The courses offered include current research conducted in the field of Cognitive Science and Artificial Intelligence.
 This way, you are constantly up-to-date on the latest developments.
 The program has its own Virtual and Augmented Reality Lab, a Robotics Lab and Computing Clusters, where students, scientists, and external stakeholders work together on innovative projects.

 - You learn advanced techniques in the field of data processing, such as Data Mining, Deep Learning and Multi Agent Systems.
 This state-of-the-art knowledge gives you a head start in the job market.

-- The curriculum is unique because of its strong interdisciplinary approach: in the courses you combines themes such as human cognition, Machine Learning, Natural Language Processing and programming.
+- The curriculum is unique because of its strong interdisciplinary approach: in the courses you combine themes like human cognition, Machine Learning, Natural Language Processing and programming.